-We had \$242.2 million in cash and marketable securities at September 30, 2016.
-In our fiscal 2016, we received \$30.0 million in milestone payments for commercialization regulatory approvals of paritaprevir, and earned \$57.7 million in royalties on the portion of AbbVie's net sales of its HCV regimens allocated to paritaprevir.
-We expect our existing financial resources and cash flows will allow us to continue to invest for the foreseeable future in our wholly owned research and development programs.
+We had \$293.7 million in cash and marketable securities at September 30, 2017.
+In fiscal 2017, we received and earned as revenue a total of \$65.0 million in milestone payments for commercialization regulatory approvals of the glecaprevir/pibrentasvir combination in the U.S. in August 2017 and the EU in July 2017 and earned \$37.8 million in per-product royalties on portions of AbbVie's net sales of its HCV regimens allocated to paritaprevir or glecaprevir.
+We earned the remaining \$15.0 million milestone payment from AbbVie upon reimbursement approval for MAVIRET in Japan in November 2017.
+We expect our existing financial resources and quarterly royalty payments will allow us to continue to invest for the foreseeable future in our wholly owned research and development programs.